Common cash flow problems: Tips to spot, solve and prevent business challenges

 4. Unrealistic growth or poor expansion planning

 Rapid growth can look positive, but it can also disrupt your business.
-Growth often brings higher costs, such as spending more than you have, mixing up cash flow and profit, or making mistakes in your forecasts.
+You may spend more than you have, confuse profit with cash flow, or mis-forecast how much money you will need.

 Solution: Manage growth wisely